Skip to content

 Strap Security During Play

-The Mueller's proprietary occipital harness wraps around the base of the skull and holds position mechanically — it doesn't rely on elastic tension alone.
-Both the Mueller and the Aurafix stay put through an entire game without adjustment.
+The Mueller's proprietary occipital harness wraps around the base of the skull and holds position mechanically, without relying on elastic tension alone.
+Both the Mueller and the Aurafix stay put through an entire game without mid-game adjustment.
+For organized games with natural stoppages, the QianCheng's loosening is manageable: retighten during timeouts or free throw stoppages.
+For continuous pickup games with no breaks, it becomes a recurring interruption.

 Optical Clarity